 This is tragically misguided.

 Committing to someone by getting married amplifies all facets of your relationship.
-So if you genuinely love and respect one another, that love and respect can grow and evolve in a marriage.
+So if you genuinely love and respect one another, that love and respect can grow and evolve in a married couple.

 But the same is true for the problems you have in your relationship.
 If you’re bad at communicating in your relationship, miscommunications will only get worse in your marriage.
 If you don’t have respect for one another, you won’t gain it by getting married.
 You’ll probably lose it even more.

 Basically, when you get married, things can get even better if they’re already good, but they only get worse if they’re already bad.